Sigmale1000/DevSetup/README.md

 We appreciate any contributions to improve this script.
 Feel free to open issues or submit pull requests if you find ways to make the script more efficient or user-friendly.

+## 📜 License

+This script is licensed under the GNU General Public License version 3.0.
+You can find the full text of the license in the LICENSE file.

 Happy coding! 🎉